 mid-sized Retail company (50ā1000 emp.)

 aqua works standalone or as a Jira plugin with no additional licence costs.
-Zephyr requires Jira for all users and has matured with HaloAI automation, expanded integrations, and 70+ reports, though the Jira dependency affects licensing costs and on-premise continuity beyond 2029.
-Teams already in the Atlassian ecosystem may find Zephyr a practical fit.
+Zephyr has matured with HaloAI automation, expanded integrations, and 70+ reports, though the Jira dependency affects licensing costs and on-premise continuity beyond 2029.
+Teams already deep in the Atlassian ecosystem may find Zephyr a practical fit.
 Teams needing independent deployment, free read-only licences, or long-term on-premise support will find aqua better suited.

-aqua is a standalone platform that also works as a Jira plugin, while Zephyr requires Jira and cannot function independently. aqua offers broader AI capabilities, free Guest licences, and flexible deployment including custom Azure cloud and continued on-premise support with no announced retirement.
+aqua is a standalone platform that also works as a Jira plugin, while Zephyr requires Jira and cannot function independently. aqua offers broader AI capabilities via actana AI included in all paid plans, free Guest licences, modular pricing from 89 EUR/month, a Test Runner DEV licence at 19 EUR/month for developers who only execute tests, and flexible deployment including custom Azure cloud and continued on-premise support with no announced retirement.

-Both include AI, but with different scope. aqua’s Copilot reads your workspace to generate tests from requirements.
-Zephyr’s HaloAI, available on Standard and Advanced tiers, focuses on test step suggestions and converting manual tests to automated ones without scripting.
+Both include AI, but with different scope. aqua’s actana AI reads your workspace to generate tests from requirements, included in all paid plans at no extra cost.
+Zephyr’s HaloAI, available on Standard and Advanced tiers only, focuses on test step suggestions and converting manual tests to automated ones without scripting. actana AI covers broader QA analysis including requirements-based generation, which HaloAI does not.

 aqua integrates natively with Selenium, Jenkins, UFT, JMeter, SoapUI, Ranorex, and database connectors for MSSQL and Oracle, plus REST API.
 Zephyr supports Jenkins, Bitbucket, GitHub, CircleCI, and Bamboo for CI/CD and Selenium, JUnit, TestNG, Cucumber, Robot Framework, Appium, and NUnit for test frameworks, plus REST API.